smusker/logic-mechinterp/README.md

 Goal: Obtain a sufficient number of correct and incorrect runs (e.g., 3 each per rule) to create multiple combinations for intervention.
 Activation Patching (Intervention):

-Intervention Points: Intervene across multiple layers and token positions, including:
+Intervention Points: Intervene across multiple layers and all token positions in the prompt, including:
-Position where the model generates the label for the test object.
-Position where the model starts the rule explanation.
+All tokens in the input prompt, to comprehensively assess the influence of each position.
-Swapping Activations: Swap activations from incorrect runs into correct runs at specified layers and positions.
+Swapping Activations: Swap activations from incorrect runs into correct runs at specified layers and token positions.
 Combining Runs: Pair each correct run with each incorrect run, increasing data points per analysis (e.g., 3 correct × 3 incorrect = 9 combinations per rule).
 Analyzing the Results:

-Assessment: After interventions, observe whether swapping the categorization activations leads to changes in the rule elicitation.
+Assessment: After interventions, observe whether changes in internal representations at various positions lead to changes in both the categorization and the rule elicitation.
-Co-Variation Analysis: For each rule, calculate the proportion of interventions where a change in categorization co-occurs with a change in the rule explanation.
+Co-Variation Analysis: For each intervention, calculate the proportion of times where a change in categorization co-occurs with a change in the rule explanation.
 Aggregate Statistics: Record the total number of interventions resulting in categorization changes and the number where the rule also changed, calculating the percentage of co-variation.
 Visualization: Generate heatmaps for each component (residual, MLP activation, attention output) to visualize the proportion of co-variations across layers and token positions.
 Key Design Decisions: